 Why LISS Should Be A Part Of Your Workout Routine

-If you follow my Bikini Body Training Guide or my programs in the Sweat app, then I’m sure you are very familiar with the term ‘LISS’.
+If you follow my BBG program in the SWEAT app, then I’m sure you are very familiar with the term ‘LISS’.
 For those of you who don’t know what LISS means or why it is so beneficial for you, keep reading!

 What is LISS?

 LISS stands for low-intensity steady-state cardio.
 As its name suggests, it is any form of cardio exercise where you maintain the same low-intensity cardio pace (that is, a steady-state) for a set period of time.

 Since the release of my first High Intensity with Kayla program (formerly BBG), this type of exercise has become a lot more popular among women — the truth is though, low-intensity cardio exercise has been used by many professionals in the fitness industry for a long time, as a way to complement their intense training!

 That’s why I have included LISS in all of my High Intensity with Kayla programs — I wanted to share with you what so many people in the fitness industry already knew was a beneficial form of exercise.

 What is the difference between LISS cardio and HIIT?